qruto/laravel-wave/README.md

 # Introduction

-What do you think about when your need implement realtime, live-updating user interfaces?
+What do you think about when application needs realtime, live-updating functionality?
 The answer is usually obvious – WebSockets.
-This means you need third-party services like Pusher or Ably.
-Another option is to use self-hosted WebSocket server which requires additional setup and maintenance.
-Run the server, setup connection through specific port or with reverse proxy, SSL configuration, keeping the socket server running with tool like `supervisord`, scaling configuration, etc. It frequently feels like an overkill for simple notification system or UI updates, given that WebSockets works for receiving and sending data, but is used mainly for receiving.
+It means you need third-party services like Pusher, Ably or another option is to use self-hosted WebSocket server which requires additional setup and maintenance.
+Run the server, setup connection through specific port or with reverse proxy, SSL configuration, keeping the socket server running with tool like `supervisord`, scaling configuration, etc. It frequently feels like an overkill for simple notification system or UI updates, given that WebSockets works for receiving and sending data, but is used mainly for sending events from server to client.

 Laravel has brilliant [broadcasting system](https://laravel.com/docs/master/broadcasting) for sending events from server to client.
 Previously, it was closely related to the WebSockets technology.
 Imagine that realtime, live-updating is possible without all of these extra steps listed above.

 🗼 Meet the [**Server-sent Events**](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) technology!
 Which works with default `redis` broadcasting driver and supports [Laravel Echo](https://github.com/laravel/echo).
-The technology is specially tuned to send events from the server through the HTTP protocol.
+SSE is specially tuned to send events from the server through the HTTP protocol.

 ## Support

-I have spent a lot of time to investigate SSE technology, Laravel broadcasting system, Redis driver for implement and pack this solution to make available it free for everyone.
+I have spent a lot of time playing with SSE, Laravel broadcasting and Redis to prepare **Laravel Wave** and make it available for everyone.
 Since of February 24, unfortunately I haven't any commercial work, home, stable available time or the ability to plan anything for the long term.
 However, I have a greater desire to continue creating useful solutions for people around the world.
 It makes me feel better these days.

+[![support me](https://raw.githubusercontent.com/slavarazum/slavarazum/main/support-banner.png)](https://ko-fi.com/slavarazum)

-Now I'm trying to setup native GitHub Sponsorships, but it currently not available for Ukrainian bank accounts.
+Now I'm trying to setup GitHub Sponsorships, but it currently not available for Ukrainian bank accounts.
 Searching for solutions through the 3rd party fiscal host.
 Looks like it requires some stars on the repository ❤️ ⭐

-[![support me](https://raw.githubusercontent.com/slavarazum/slavarazum/main/support-banner.png)](https://ko-fi.com/slavarazum)

 I would be very grateful for mentions or just a sincere "thank you".

 ## Installation

-Working with `redis` broadcasting driver.

 You can install packages to server and client sides via composer with npm: